xabbo/docs/docs/tutorial/6-sending-packets.md

 {out:AvatarExpression}{i:1}
 ```

-A packet has 3 parts - the length, header, and data.
-The length declares the number of bytes that
-make up the header and data.
-The header value defines what type of message the packet represents,
-for example, whether a user is talking, shouting, or whispering.
-The data contains the information
-of the message, for example, the actual contents of a chat message.

-In the packet logger output, the first line has the message name, `AvatarExpression`.

-The second line has the direction `Outgoing` and header value `1336`, followed by a text
-representation of the entire packet, including its length, header and data.
-We can see the 3 parts
-of the packet:

-- `[0][0][0][6]` decodes to the integer `6`, representing the length of the header and data, and it
-is always 4 bytes in length.
-This means that 6 more bytes follow.
-- `[5]8` is the header value, which decodes to `1336`.
-It is always 2 bytes in length.
+Here is a basic explanation of this packet log:

-- `[0][0][0][1]` is the packet data.
-We have 4 bytes here, which is the length of an integer.
+- `[AvatarExpression]` is the name of the message.
+- `Outgoing[1336]` means an outgoing header with the value `1336`.
+This value represents the message
+`AvatarExpression`.
+The following text after `->` represents the bytes of the packet as text.

-The third line represents the packet as a packet expression.
-G-Earth will attempt to guess the
+- `{out:AvatarExpression}{i:0}` represents the packet as an expression.
+It defines the direction
-structure of the packet for us and output a packet expression such as this one.
-In this case,
-`{out:AvatarExpression}` represents the message direction and name, and the `{i:1}` means an integer
+and message name `{out:AvatarExpression}` followed by the data.
+In this case, we have a single
+integer (represented by `i`) with the value `0`.

+See the [structure of a packet](~/docs/in-depth/packet-structure.md) for an in-depth explanation of
+the packet log format, packet expressions, and the various packet data types.

-value of `1` (this specifies which action to perform).
-This means that if we create a packet with
+This means that if we create a packet with the outgoing header value `1336`, write the integer `1`
-the outgoing header value `1336`, write the integer `1` and send it, our avatar should wave.
+and send it, our avatar should wave.

-> [!NOTE]
-> In xabbo, a @Xabbo.Messages.Header contains a @Xabbo.Messages.Header.Direction and
-> @Xabbo.Messages.Header.Value.
-The @Xabbo.Messages.Packet.Length of a packet defines the length of
-> the data only, excluding the header.
->
-> On Shockwave the length field is not present, so you will only see the header and data in the
-> packet logger.

 Add the following using statements to the top of your program: